salbadri/Predicting-Term-Deposit-Subscription-/README.md

 * I used Box-Cox Transformation.
 A Box Cox transformation is a transformation of non-normal dependent variables into a normal shape.
 Normality is an important assumption for many statistical techniques; if your data isn’t normal, applying a Box-Cox means that you are able to run a broader number of tests.
 I performed transformation on age, pdays, balance, duration, and campaign.
 * I converted categorical features to numeric using Label Encoder.
 And standardized my training set.
 I preprocessed the test set in the same way as I did with the training set.
 * Data set was already divided into train set and test set.
 I, then, partitioned the test set into test and validation.
 * My dataset is imbalanced.
-I used TomekLinks(tl), Nearmiss and SMOTE separately.
-I will check which method will yield best results
+I Tried TomekLinks(tl), Nearmiss and SMOTE to balance my data.
+I found that TomekLinks was the best method.
 * Based on the EDA, I defined seven set of features:
 1- Original features: original features (not capped or transformed).
 2- original reduced: drop feature that I suspect it degrades the performance of my model. dropped pdays and previous as they are correlated.